parula-app/docs/docs/README.md

 ---
-description: Your Personal Information Assistant
+description: Your digital assistant
 ---

-# Pia
+# Parula

 ![](.gitbook/assets/pia-text-256.png)

-Pia is a voice assistant.
+Parula is a voice assistant.
 You can talk to her and give her reasonably natural commands and she will try to understand them and execute them.
 The commands are defined by voice apps.

 ## Features

 ### 100% Local

-Pia works entirely on your computer and without Internet connection.
+Parula works entirely on your computer and without Internet connection.
 Speech recognition and voice generation happen on your device, not in the cloud.

-Pia encourages apps that keep all their data local.
+Parula encourages apps that keep all their data local.
 Keep all your contacts, personal calendar and emails, a huge music library, maps for the entire continent with you.
 You can even query the Wikipedia without calling the Internet.

 #### All your data belongs to you